Describe A Difficult Decision That You Once Made: IELTS Speaking Cue Card

 Follow up questions

-How did your family support you during this decision?
+How did your family react to your decision?

 Practice other cue cards